WillhKessler/GCMC_RScripts/README.md

     OR
     wget "https://raw.githubusercontent.com/WillhKessler/GCMC_RScripts/main/ParallelSocket_processingtemplate.R"
     ```
-4. Open your favorite unix text editor or open the Parallel Processing Template in RStudio and update the required inputs, adjust the resources in batchtools::submitJobs() as necessary
+5. Open your favorite unix text editor or open the Parallel Processing Template in RStudio and update the required inputs, adjust the resources in `batchtools::submitJobs()` as necessary
-5. Run the R script ParallelXXXX_processingtemplate.R as normal.
-On the BWH Channing cluster, you can use the homegrown command `sbR` as such, specifying you want R version 4.3.0, and queue option as the "12hour" queque.
+6. Run the R script ParallelXXXX_processingtemplate.R as normal.
+This script does the heavy lifting of the workflow.
+Other files and functions are sourced as necessary from within the script.
+On the BWH Channing cluster, you can use the homegrown command `sbR` as such, specifying you want R version 4.3.0, and the queue option as the "12hour" queue.
    On other systems you may need to write a batch script and submit to your cluster with `SBATCH`.
 ```
 sbR -v 4.3.0 -o "12hour" ParallelXXXX_processingtemplate.R